logzio/documentation/docs/shipping/AWS/aws-lambda-extension-node.md

 ---
 id: Lambda-extension-node
-title: Traces from Node.js on AWS Lambda using OpenTelemetry
+title: Traces from Node.js, Go on AWS Lambda using OpenTelemetry
-overview: This integration to auto-instrument your Node.js application running on AWS Lambda and send the traces to your Logz.io account.
+overview: This integration to auto-instrument your Node.js Or Go application running on AWS Lambda and send the traces to your Logz.io account.
 product: ['tracing']
 os: ['windows', 'linux']
 filters: ['AWS', 'Compute']